How much is your car worth?

 The Z4 offers a remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
 The climate system will also automatically heat or cool the interior.
 The Evora doesn’t offer a remote starting system.

-When different drivers share the Z4, the memory system makes it convenient.
+When two different drivers share the Z4, the memory system makes it convenient for both.
 Each setting activates different, customized memories for the driver and front passenger’s seat positions, outside mirror angle, climate settings and radio stations.
 The Evora doesn’t offer a memory system.

-The Z4 offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The Z4 offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Evora doesn’t offer a heads-up display.

-The Z4’s driver’s power window opens or closes fully with one touch of the switch, making it more convenient at drive-up windows and toll booths.
-The Evora’s driver’s power window switch has to be held the entire time to open or close it.
+The Z4’s front power windows open or close fully with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside the car.
+The Evora’s power window switches have to be held the entire time to open or close them.

 The Z4’s rain-sensitive wipers adjust their speed and turn on and off automatically based on the amount of rainfall on the windshield.
 This allows the driver to concentrate on driving without constantly adjusting the wipers.
 The Evora’s manually variable intermittent wipers have to be constantly adjusted.